Mysteriousplayer/Micro-influencer-Recommendation/README.md

 # [TMM 2021] Discover Micro-influencers for Brands via Better Understanding

 ## News
-A revised version of the paper has been published.
+A new version of the paper has been published.

 ## Abstract